Uphill Travel

 • Designated uphill routes are marked by a yellow diamond shaped marker with a black arrow.

-• Terrain parks are closed outside of operating hours.
-Other trails may be used for downhill during this time.
+• Terrain parks and Mirkwood are closed outside of operating hours.

 • Be aware of others on the mountain and remain visible at all times.